SanthoshS-coding/Builder-page/README.md

 # Builder Page

-This project is my first trial and it has my details.
+This project is my first trial and it has my personal details and i made this for the builder page.

 ## Description

-The website is active and its not the best but i am not best at web developing so check the demo
+The builder page has my personal portfolio and it shows my growth over the years and it loads lightweight and fast because its minimal code, it has a clean structure, accessibility and a great front end design overall.

 ## Screenshots